codatio/codat-docs/blog/240621-xero-organisation-update.md

 authors: Amy-Roberts
 ---

 On **July 01, 2024**, Xero will introduce [new pricing plans](https://www.xero.com/uk/campaign/new-plans/) for their customers.
-As a result, the possible values for Xero's `Organisation Classes` will change to reflect this.
+The possible values for Xero's `Organisation Classes` will change accordingly.

 <!--truncate-->

-:::caution Client impact
+:::note Client impact

 Codat doesn't surface `Organisation Classes` data in its standardized `Company profile` data model.
 As a result, this change only impacts Codat customers who: